Neither Here nor There (Fringe): Reviews

 Among the main cast members, Anna Torv received the most praise from television critics.

-Writing for The Onions The A.V.
+Writing for The A.V.
 Club, Noel Murray gave the episode a "B", remarking that he "enjoyed the episode overall—largely because it's just such a treat to have be [sic] back in this world with these people—I'm not sure it was wholly successful in its attempt to play by the old rules."
 He added that after the opening exchange between Olivia and Fauxlivia, the episode "settles into a fairly typical" Fringe formula involving a "villain of the week" and a freakish event.
 Andrew Hanson of the Los Angeles Times praised Anna Torv's two performances and believed "the containment built around 'the Machine'" may "have been my favorite part of the episode."

 Den of Geek selected the episode's special effects as a positive element, but was more critical of the episode as a whole.
 "As Fringe goes", the website explained, "this ended up a rather lightweight narrative, which was more about getting Lincoln established with Fringe, and providing a few new plotlines that the subsequent stories can expand on."
-IGN's Ramsey Isler was equally ambivalent, and gave the episode a score of 7.5 out of 10.
+IGNs Ramsey Isler was equally ambivalent, and gave the episode a score of 7.5 out of 10.
 He observed, "It isn't a bad episode.
 It's a good addition to the Fringe lore.
 It's well-written, has plenty of action, and the actors are great as usual.
 But it just doesn't feel like a fulfilling continuation of last season's cliffhanger, nor does it strike me as a fantastic new direction for the season."

 Richard Edwards of SFX gave the episode 4 out of 5 stars, writing that it "chooses to mostly ignore exploring the implications [of Peter's disappearance] on the overall story arc in favour of a fairly run-of-the-mill (by Fringe standards, at least) case of the week.
 Even the potentially scintillating scenes between the alternate incarnations of the characters fail to materialise, aside from a couple of stilted encounters between the two Olivias."
 Edwards did however praise the premiere for its special effects, and for doing an effective job presenting the characteristics of a world without Peter, especially highlighting Lincoln's newcomer role as a lens for the audience.